 What is COVID-19 (Coronavirus)?

-According to the COVID-19 is a respiratory virus that was first discovered in China and has since been detected in 70 locations, including the metro Atlanta area.
+According to the Centers for Disease Control (CDC), COVID-19 is a respiratory virus that was first discovered in China and has since been detected in 70 locations, including the metro Atlanta area.
 While the virus only has a two percent fatality rate, it has a harsher impact on older adults.

 At a press briefing, Nancy Messonnier, M.D., Director of the National Center for Immunization and Respiratory Diseases, said: “The data coming out of China continues to say that the people who are at higher risk for severe disease and death are those who are older and with underlying health conditions.”